JPMorgan BetaBuilders US Mid Cap Eq ETF BBMC

 Average

-There are four managers listed on the fund: Michael Loeffler, Nicholas D’Eramo, Oliver Furby, Alex Hamilton.
-Experience on the team is abundant, with 12 years of average portfolio management experience.
-Together, they manage a total of eight strategies, with solid long-term prospects.
-The strategies average a Silver asset-weighted Morningstar Medalist Rating, indicating a position to deliver positive alpha relative to the category median in aggregate.
+There are three managers listed on the fund: Alex Hamilton, Nicholas D’Eramo, Michael Loeffler.
+Experience on the team is abundant, with 14 years of average portfolio management experience.
+Together, they manage a total of eight strategies, with a Silver asset-weighted average Morningstar Medalist Rating, demonstrating their potential to deliver positive alpha relative to the category median in aggregate.
+The team has lacked continuity recently, with Oliver Furby leaving in the last two months, detracting from its rating.
+Even though it is a passive fund, high turnover can still hinder the effectiveness of the investment process.

 Note: This People Pillar rating is indirectly assigned by an analyst.
 Morningstar analysts evaluate the People Pillar for passive products at the brand level and may also differentiate by asset class.
 There is at least one other passive strategy at the firm that is covered by a Morningstar analyst, so the People Pillar rating of the fund is inherited from the rating that the Morningstar analyst assigned to investment vehicles under the same brand name.